ZigZagExchange/backend/README.md

 Arguments: `[chainId, zkOrder]`

-Description: Submit an order. zkorder is the output of zksync.wallet.getOrder
+Description: Submit an order.

+For zksync, zkOrder is the output of zksync.wallet.getOrder in the Javascript library.

+For Starknet, a zkOrder is the calldata for an Order struct in the Zigzag [smart contract](https://github.com/ZigZagExchange/starknet-contracts/blob/master/zigzag.cairo).
+For an example of how to send a Starknet order, see the `submitorderstarknet` function in the [helpers](https://github.com/ZigZagExchange/frontend/blob/master/src/helpers.js) file in our frontend.

 An example of how to submit an order with Javascript can be found [here](https://github.com/ZigZagExchange/zksync-frontend/blob/master/src/helpers.js) in the `submitorder` function.

+Zksync

 ```json
 {